College Access Facilitator

 Lead Dance Instructor

-Tasheema holds a B.A. in English from Binghamton University (SUNY) with a concentration in Creative Writing, and is currently pursuing her MSW at Lehman College.
-She is a co-facilitator of multiple programs including Project V.I.P., Girl Talk (leadership development), all of our sexual and reproductive health programming, and the summer Peer Educators program.
-Since joining our staff in 2005, Tasheema has completed extensive training in youth development, including arts education, gender-equity, youth engagement, financial literacy, college preparedness, self-defense and sexual health education.
+Tasheema recently graduated with her Master’s of Social Work (MSW) at Lehman College.
+She also holds a B.A. in English from Binghamton University (SUNY) with a concentration in Creative Writing.
+As of July 2021, Tasheema took over leadership of The Program for Girls and Young Women and we can’t wait to see all the great work she will continue to accomplish with our young ladies.
+She was the co-facilitator of multiple programs including Project V.I.P., Girl Talk (leadership development), all of our sexual and reproductive health programming, and the summer Peer Educators program.
+Since joining our staff in 2005, Tasheema has completed extensive training in youth development, including arts education, gender-equity, youth engagement, financial literacy, college preparedness, self-defense, and sexual health education.
 A native of the Bronx, Tasheema spent three summers during college as a lead facilitator of New Settlement’s intensive Bronx Helper’s Super Summer.
 Her extensive experience working with girls and boys, teen women and men also includes serving as the site director of the Boys and Girls Club of Binghamton, NY, as a program facilitator in the Broome County YMCA, and as an intern in a public elementary school in Binghamton.
 Since 2008, Tasheema has served as the program’s liaison with an ever-evolving coalition of Bronx organizations collaborating to support young women’s sexual and reproductive health, She lovingly is referred to as ‘Mom’ by many of our program veterans, for her nurturing, humorous, no-nonsense style of leadership.

 Mikala Sakai, also known as “Mickey”, is a native New Yorker, born and raised in the Bronx.
 With a visionary gift of movement, Mickey weaves a story through not only the beat, but through her interpretation of lyrics and the stories they tell.
 She has always had a passion for teaching and enjoys helping to shape and inspire young dancers that have an interest and passion for dance and the culture.
 Whether it’s fun, a stress reliever or a professional career choice, she truly believes any kind of progress is a process and that is their story to tell!